-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 Article 2 of the UNCITRAL Model Law distinguishes between:

-- 'foreign main proceedings' – that is, foreign proceedings taking place in a state where the debtor has its centre of main interest (COMI); and
+- ‘foreign main proceedings' – that is, foreign proceedings taking place in a state where the debtor has its centre of main interests (COMI); and

-- 'foreign non-main proceedings' – that is, foreign proceedings taking place in a state where the debtor has an establishment (i.e., certain business operations).
+- ‘foreign non-main proceedings' – that is, foreign proceedings taking place in a state where the debtor has an establishment (ie, certain business operations).

-In addition, Article 16 of the Model Law provides a rebuttable presumption (i.e., one in which the debtor must disprove) that the location of the debtor's registered office is presumed to be the debtor's COMI.
+In addition, Article 16 of the MLIJ provides a rebuttable presumption (ie, one which the debtor must disprove) that the location of the debtor's registered office is presumed to be the debtor's COMI.

 In determining the relevant COMI, there are several factors that courts will assess objectively if this presumption is to be rebutted.
 This position was upheld in Re Eurofood IFSC Ltd [2006] Ch 508, in which the court stated that the COMI "must be identified by reference to criteria that are both objective and ascertainable by third parties".
 For the COMI to change, "it can only do so by reference to main interests which it still has and facts within the public domain or so apparent at the time of their occurrence" (Re Stanford International Bank Ltd [2010] EWCA Civ 137).

 In addition, in Kapila, Re Edelsten [2014] FCA 1112, the Federal Court of Australia noted certain factors that may rebut the registered office presumption in respect of the COMI.
-These factors can be numerous and can include:
+These factors are numerous and can include:

 - the location of the debtor's books and records, principal assets or operations;